lakejs/lake-docs/reference/toolbar-config.md

 ### Built-in items

-The following items are currently available.
+The following built-in toolbar items are available:

 `undo`